MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ![Kerbin Shores scene with WOLF Dashboard open to Depots pane showing new Kerbin Shores depot][KERBINSHORESDEPOTDASHBOARD]

-Now establish a WOLF Cargo route from the Shores back to KSC:
+Now establish a WOLF Cargo route from the Grasslands back to KSC:

 1. Open the **WOLF Transport Computer** PAW
 2. Under _WOLF Cargo Transporter_  select _Connect to Origin Depot_